 Emphasized with gold lettering, a five-pointed star, and vertical “Medal of Honor” type, their headstones are very recognizable against the field of similar white crosses.

 Frank Peregory’s medals are on display in the on-site museum.

 The third Medal of Honor winner in the Normandy American Cemetery is Theodore Roosevelt, Jr., son of President Theodore Roosevelt.
 Quentin Roosevelt, Junior’s brother, moved here next to his brother.
 Quentin is the only soldier in the cemetery from World War I.

 Read Jimmy Monteith’s Medal of Honor Citation here.
 Read Frank Peregory’s here.
 Read Theodore Roosevelt, Jr.’s here.

 Other burials of interest in the cemetery are:

-On the ceiling of the Normany American Cemetery Chapel there is a beautiful mosaic of angels providing comfort and strength to soldiers on land, sea, and in the air.
+On the ceiling of the Normandy American Cemetery Chapel, there is a beautiful mosaic of angels providing comfort and strength to soldiers on the land, sea, and in the air.

-The sculpture is “The Spirit of American Youth Rising from the Waves.”
-In-person, it had a certain familiarity to me.
-Returning home, I researched the piece and found the sculptor Donald De Lue.
+“The Spirit of American Youth Rising from the Waves” is the name of the sculpture.
+Its style has a certain familiarity with me.
+Returning home, I researched the piece and found the sculptor: Donald De Lue.

-De Lue’s “Rocket Thrower” is another large sculpture created for the 1964 World’s Fair I previously found in Flushing Meadows Corona Park.
+De Lue’s “Rocket Thrower” is another large sculpture created for the 1964 World’s Fair.
+I previously visited it in Flushing Meadows Corona Park.
 He also sculpted “The Mountaineer” for my alma mater, West Virginia University.